This is Iowa's memorial to its Korean War dead, located near other memorials southeast of the state Capitol in Des Moines.

 ELMER A. ROWE

 Wayne G. and Ethel Rowe of Chariton were informed prior to Aug.
 22, 1950, that Corporal Rowe, Co.
 F., 2nd Battalion, 7th Cavalry Regiment, 1st Cavalry Division, had been reported missing as of Aug.
-12. They were informed later that he had died Aug.
-17. Records suggest that he was captured on the 12th by North Korean forces, then killed by his captors on the 17th.
+12. They were informed later that he had died in combat on that date.

-Born in Wayne County, Elmer was listed as a resident of Jasper County at the time of his death.
+Born in Wayne County, Elmer enlisted in Jasper County, but his home of record was Millerton.
 His father, employed as a railroad worker, seems to have moved his family fairly often.
 His parents had received a letter from Elmer dated Aug.
 7 telling of preparations for an attack and it may have been during that engagement that Corporal Rowe was captured, then killed.

 His remains have yet to be recovered and his name, too, is inscribed in the Courts of the Missing at the Honolulu Memorial, National Cemetery of the Packfic, in Honolulu.